enesavc/subreg_deeplearning/Learning Algorithms/RPNI Matlab Codes/ReadMe.md

 Description

+Please copy and paste RPNI.m and RPNI_OUTPUT.m files into the folder that was created with gi-toolbox https://code.google.com/archive/ p/gitoolbox (Akram et al., 2010).

 RPNI starts from creating PTA according to positive samples.
 Initialize RED state set and BLUE state set as following:
 	(i). set start state as RED state and add it to RED set.